-The Company has only one revenue stream, being the sale of refined gold from its operations in Nicaragua.
-All revenue derived from the sale of gold is to one customer, however, the Company is not economically dependent on this single customer for sale of its product, as gold and other metals can be sold through numerous commodity traders worldwide.
+The Company has only one revenue stream, being the sale of refined gold from its operations in Nicaragua and United States.
+The majority of the revenue derived from the sale of gold is to one customer, however, the Company is not economically dependent on this single customer for sale of its product, as gold and other metals can be sold through numerous commodity traders worldwide.